prof-tejera/assignment-3/README.md

 ### Wrap app using react-error-boundary

 If for any reason your workout app errors out, then you should handle this and present the user with an error message. `react-error-boundary` package has a nice implementation of react "error boundaries" that you can use to handle this scenario.

+### BONUS: Workout history

+We want to create a new screen that displays a list of previous workouts (create a new route and link to the history page in the navbar). ***Once a workout has been completed, add this workout to the history and save it to local storage***.
+On the new history screen display all workouts completed and for each workout you should display some summary of all timers run and what the durations/rounds for each timer was.

 ## Deliverables
 - Complete all features listed above